K-O-V-I-D/VITCOIN/README.md

 Blockchain Development:

 Built on Ethereum blockchain for security and interoperability.
-Smart contracts handle authentication, account management, and transactions.
+Smart contracts handle authentication, account management,and transactions.
 System designed for scalability, fault tolerance, and security.
 Conclusion: